michstg/Forecast-Double-Moving-Average-and-Double-Exponential-Smoothing/README.md

-# Forecast_DoubleMovingAverage-DoubleExponentialSmoothing
+# Double Moving Average (DMA) and Double Exponential Smoothing
+Dataset = Sales Report Indihome PematangSiantar
+Times = January 2018 until December 2021

-Double Moving Average is best models for historical data with a trend but no seasonality.
+* Double Moving Average is best models for historical data with a trend but no seasonality.

-same as

-Double Eksponensial Smoothing, this is best models for data have a trend and do not have a seasonal component.
+* Double Eksponensial Smoothing is best models for data have a trend and do not have a seasonal component.

-DMA and DES are suitable for short-term forecasting
+* DMA and DES are suitable for short-term forecasting

-by using sales data [monthly], analysis and forecasting are carried out by comparing MAPE
+* Exploratory Data Analysis by monthly, analysis and forecasting are carried out by comparing MAPE

-conclusions ; MAPE DMA < MAPE DES
+* Summary = MAPE DMA < MAPE DES with optimal parameter